NABUCH63/Module_04_Challenge/Python_PyCitySchools_Challenge_Summary.md

 ## Conclusion

-The nineth grade class at Thomas High School saw little impact in the overall performance of Thomas High School, or the District.
-Minor changes were seen in Thomas High School's ranking in reading and math.
+The nineth grade class at Thomas High School saw significant impact on the overall performance of the high school.
+Not only did the removal of nineth grade scores drop the passing percentages more than 25%, they also dropped Thomas High School to the lowest ranked Charter School in the District.

 The most significant results could be seen comparing school overall passing percentages with student spending, school size, and school type.
 Spending saw no significant correlation between overall passing and the amount.
 School size was negatively correlated, showing lower performance overall when student populations increased.
 Lastly, the school type was directly correlated with the performance.
 Charter schools showed high performace, while district schools showed low overall passing percentages.